Monte Castello di Vibio: Teatro della Concordia

-Church of the Saints Filippo and Giacomo

-Small neoclassical style church erected in 1808 by Mons.
-Francesco Gazzoli, as the site of the old sacristy Oratorio del Pio Suffragio.
-It contains three naves and a semicircular apse.
-The interior of the church is painted by artists Nicola Benvenuti and Mario Barveris.
+The Teatro della Concordia was designed in the context following the French Revolution of 1789 and later dedicated to the "concord among peoples" that was being renewed in Europe at the beginning of the 19th century.
+It has 99 seats distributed between boxes and the stalls.
+The theater is the smallest theatre all'italiana in the world and was designed in the shape of a bell.

+The theater was built with the finances of nine notable local families and was intended as a place for entertainment and meetings; it also included a café-salon.
+It was inaugurated in 1808.
+In 1892 the fourteen-year-old Luigi Agretti, staying in Monte Castello on vacation from La Spezia, frescoed the rooms; his father Cesare, from Perugia, had already produced the decorations for the theater curtain and stage backdrops.
+In 1914 thirty-six small armchairs were installed in the stalls, later becoming thirty-seven.

+The theater closed in 1951, and in the 1960s a collapse affected the roof.
+Residents of Monte Castello financed initial recovery work through self-taxation, and restoration continued with regional funding and European Community funds.
+The restoration, which preserved the original wooden structure supporting the boxes, was completed in 1993.

+In 1929 the young soprano Antonietta Stella of Todi performed on its stage.
+In 1945 Gina Lollobrigida appeared there in Santarellina by Scarpetta.

 Porta Tramontana and Torre di Porta Maggio

 A medieval towers and the two main gates of the wall surrounding the village.
 Part of the Historical Museum, includes artifacts and heirlooms such as weapons, friezes, noble coats of arms, cadastral maps and other archeological finds from the Roman period.
 The restored interior and staircase allow access to panoramic views of the Mid-Tiber valley.

 Piazza Vittorio Emanuele

 Scenic vantage point that gives panoramic views of southern Umbria, as well as the Lazio and Abruzzo mountains.

 Hiking Trails

 Situated above the Tiver Valley, Monte Castello di Vibio has access to the Sistema Territoriale di Interesse Naturalistico Ambientale (S.T.I.N.A.), which includes three protected natural areas in the mountain community of Monte Peglia and Selva di Meana, as well as the Middle Tiber Valley River Park.